The Sweet Spot

 The Standards of Care in Diabetes — 2023 calls for the "addition of specific SGLT2 inhibitors or GLP-1 receptor agonists that have demonstrated CVD benefit is recommended in patients with established CVD, chronic kidney disease, and heart failure."

-The American Association of Clinical Endocrinology Consensus Statement: Comprehensive Type 2 Diabetes Management Algorithm – 2023 Update - ScienceDirect has easy to follow algorithms for all cardiometabolic diseases associated with diabetes.
-The “glycemic control” algorithm recommends SGLT2i and GLP-1 receptor agonists for those with known ASCVD, high ASCVD risk, Heart Failure, Stroke/TIA and CKD.
-This is “independent of glycemic target and other T2D therapies.”
+The American Association of Clinical Endocrinology Consensus Statement: Comprehensive Type 2 Diabetes Management Algorithm — 2023 Update has easy to follow algorithms for all cardiometabolic diseases associated with diabetes.
+The "glycemic control" algorithm recommends SGLT2i and GLP-1 receptor agonists for those with known ASCVD, high ASCVD risk, Heart Failure, Stroke/TIA and CKD.
+This is "independent of glycemic target and other T2D therapies."

 But far too many are either stuck in their ways, or can't be bothered with the prior authorizations.

-It’s easier and far cheaper to prescribe inferior sulfonylureas and TZD’s, than the more expensive and branded drugs that have been shown to reduce cardiovascular risk.
+It's easier and far cheaper to prescribe inferior sulfonylureas and TZDs, than the more expensive and branded drugs that have been shown to reduce cardiovascular risk.

 Not the cardiologists either.
 If it has to do with diabetes management, it's icky, complicated and foreign to them.